 6. Prize Giving and Award Ceremonies

 6.1.
-An awards ceremony will be held at the final prize giving on Sunday, 9th of April 2017, to present the riders with awards.
+An award ceremony for each stage will be held, and at the final prize giving on Sunday, 15th of April 2018, to present the riders with awards.

 6.2.
 All riders receiving an award are required to attend.
 Absence may result in a time penalty.